diosney/node-iproute/README.md

 As a general rule of thumb, all the module identifiers are the same that `iproute` provides, so you can easily use the module with basic `iproute` knowledge.

+### utils - General helpful utils to provide extra handy functionality not present in `iproute`.

+	var ip_utils = require('iproute').utils;

+Since this module is to provide extra functionality, is described in another readme file to make this one compact.
+Check `README-utils.md` in the project root directory for information about it.

 ### ip link - Network devices configuration.